Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 ![image](https://github.com/user-attachments/assets/3f0c8a65-22ee-4f6e-a990-2cbe87c38a9a)

-This is just where you tell the GUI how many ectos you plan on purchasing, capped at 250 because that is the maost the game will let you purchase from the Trading Post at once.
+This is just where you tell the GUI how many ectos you plan on purchasing, capped at 250 because that is the most the game will let you purchase from the Trading Post at once.
 It is up to you to use the Trading Post to find out how many you can afford, the GUI will not do that for you:

 ![image](https://github.com/user-attachments/assets/38dc4cd1-df18-42a1-8ee8-e76f89a193bc)